-Such a non-linear dynamo mechanism must also be able to operate in the stably stratificated conditions characteristic of stellar RZs.
-Stable stratification generally suppresses dynamo action because it imposes a particular form of anisotropy on the velocity field: fluid motions are unrestricted horizontally while vertical motions are rapidly restored \citep{Riley_2000,billant2001self,lindborg2006,brethouwer2007,chini_2022}.
-In the limit of arbitrarily strong stable stratification, the velocity field is approximated by a two component and three dimensional field, which is well known to be unable to support dynamo action \citep{Zeldovich1980}.
+Such a non-linear dynamo mechanism must also be able to operate in the stably stratified conditions characteristic of stellar RZs.
+Stable stratification generally tends to suppress dynamo action because it imposes a particular form of anisotropy on the velocity field: fluid motions are unrestricted horizontally while vertical motions are rapidly restored \citep{Riley_2000,billant2001self,lindborg2006,brethouwer2007,chini_2022}.
+In the limit of arbitrarily strong stable stratification, the velocity field is approximated by a two-component and three-dimensional field, which is well known to inhibit dynamo action \citep{Zeldovich1980}.
 Thus stable stratification and DR tend to play opposite roles in suppressing and supporting dynamo action.
 Finding a successful dynamo loop driven by DR while surviving the extreme stable stratification of RZs is a primary challenge of stellar interior physics.